Are you a Canadian resident or citizen and wondering who needs a US bank account?

 Tangerine Bank is one of the best online banks in Canada.
-It the only online-only financial institution on this list and the newest member of the US bank account market.
+It is the only online-only Canadian financial institution on this list and the newest member of the US bank account market.

 Tangerine USD Savings Account

-Tangerine Bank is known to provide one of the best free chequing accounts and high-interest savings accounts in Canada, and their USD account also comes with highly favorable deals.
+Tangerine Bank is known to provide one of the best free chequing accounts and high-interest savings accounts in Canada, and their USD account also comes with highly favourable perks.

 The Tangerine USD Savings account features no monthly fee, no minimum balance requirements, free unlimited transactions, and a 0.10% interest rate on account balances.
 The major downside is they have no real physical branch aside from their few pop-up stores.